dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 ### CD-ROM disk image in Disk Utility on MacOS 10.15
 ![This screenshot illustrates what happens when you try to open up the disk image using Disk Utility on a Mac.
 The warning text reads, "The following disk images couldn't be opened."
 The reason is listed as, "image not recognized."](/assets/dif-macOS-disk-utility.png "Disk image in Disk Utility on a Mac")

-Note that MacOS no longer supports the ability to mount an HFS volume in Finder.[14]
+Note that MacOS no longer supports the ability to mount an HFS volume in Finder.<sup id="a14">[14](#en14)</sup>

 ### CD-ROM disk image in Disk Image Access Tool in BitCurator (Ubuntu 18.04LTS)
 ![This screenshot shows the disk image loaded into the Disk Image Access tool from BitCurator.
 No contents are displayed, and in the Image Info panel, the text reads "No image information found."](/assets/dif-disk-image-access.jpg "Disk image in Disk Image Access Tool in BitCurator (Ubuntu 18.04LTS)")

-The Disk Image Access screen in BitCurator is built on top of The Sleuth Kit libraries[15], which does not support reading from HFS volumes.
+The Disk Image Access screen in BitCurator is built on top of The Sleuth Kit libraries,<sup id="a15">[15](#en15)</sup> which does not support reading from HFS volumes.
 Even though there is an ISO9660 file system present on this disk image, that is not visible with this utility.

 ### CD-ROM disk image in HFSExplorer in BitCurator (Ubuntu 18.04LTS)
 ![This screenshot shows the disk image loaded into the HFSExplorer utility.
 It shows that only Macintosh files, and not the files that are shown in other programs that read ISO9660 filesystems.](/assets/dif-hfsexplorer.jpg "Disk image in HFSExplorer in BitCurator (Ubuntu 18.04LTS)")